-Transitional and Supportive Housing: Per the County's Zoning Ordinance, transitional and supportive housing facilities are permitted by right in all residential zones, and all commercial zones that allow residences.
-Consistent with Senate Bill 2 (Cedillo), the County only regulates those facilities which are licensed by the State.
-The County is currently seeking ways in which to improve the quality of unlicensed facilities to ensure that they provide safe, affordable housing to their residents.
+Transitional and Supportive Housing: Per the County's Zoning Ordinance, state-licensed transitional and supportive housing facilities with 6 or fewer persons are permitted by right in all residential zones, and all commercial zones that allow residences.
+They are treated in a manner consistent with those applied to residential and medical care facilities.